A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 Equivalently, admissible observables admit a canonical resolution into phase response components indexed by $\widehat{\mathcal P}$,

 where each component $a_\chi$ is characterised by its response to the phase label $\chi$.

-This decomposition is forced by the structure of the phase pairing.
+This decomposition arises naturally from the structure of the phase pairing.
 It arises from the same structural mechanism that produces Fourier decompositions, character decompositions in representation theory, and spectral resolutions of operators in analytic settings.
-In concrete realisations, the phase response decomposition specialises to these familiar constructions and coincides with classical decomposition theory only in semisimple regimes.
+In concrete realisations, the phase response decomposition specialises to these familiar constructions and recovers familiar classical decomposition theories most directly in semisimple regimes.

 \emph{Factorisation of dynamics through phase response.} By Symmetry Compatibility, every admissible dynamic or symmetry $g\in\mathsf{Dyn}(D)$ induces a phase morphism